josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 </CalloutPlusQuote>

-Yes, it's true, there's plenty to go around, thanks largely to all of you.
+So yes, there's plenty to go around, thanks largely to all of you.
 We admit it.
-Nonetheless, this plan is sadly necessary, and will continue as planned.
+Nonetheless, this plan is sadly necessary, for many reasons, and will continue as planned.
 It's a bummer, to be sure, but we thank you for your understanding.

 ---

-[_Deep, lengthy sigh_]
+[_Deep, long sigh_]

 Ok, crew.
 Captain here.
+All right, fine.
+The direction of the ship and its capacity are important reasons for all this, yes, but there are others, and it just didn't seem worth bothering you with them.
+But since those answers are evidently quite unsatisfactory, let's get into it.

-Fine.
-Let's admit it.
-We, the officers, placed some bets that didn't pan out quite as well as we would've hoped, and now we owe money to some people who are both _very_ eager to see a return, and _very_ persuasive in board meetings.
+We, the officers, placed some bets that didn't pan out quite as well as we would've hoped, and now we owe money to some people who are both very eager to see a return, and highly persuasive in board meetings.

 Look, I'm sorry, it's out of our hands now.
-The fastest way to make the numbers better is to stop feeding and sheltering people and their families.
+The numbers don't look the way we want them to, and the fastest way to change that is to stop feeding and sheltering people and their families.

 So there you go.
 Nothing personal.
-Just boat stuff.
+Just, you know…boat stuff.

 Please know: this decision was very hard.
 Awful, really.
-I know you all feel bad for the people on the life boats—as you should!—but…really, do spare a thought for us.
+I know we all feel just terrible for the people on the life boats, but…really, do spare a thought for us as well.
+We've had a rough go here, as well.

 ---